matb87/Coloring-Game/README.md

 Setup:
 * Please install termcolor package
-* Run main.py to start playing
+* Run **main.py** to start playing

+* You can change the list of colors, by adding or remove a color in colors dictionary in entities\color.py file
+* You can change the board size by sending desirable size in the game settings section (game_board_size, game_max_moves) in main.py